spantaleev/matrix-docker-ansible-deploy/docs/faq.md

 We've only started this FAQ recently, so it's still somewhat empty.

 Also, we encourage you to not dig yourself into a hole by reading way too much.
-When you've heard enough, proceed to [Prerequisites](prerequisites.md) to get guided into installing Matrix.
+When you've heard enough, proceed to installation.
+To get started, see [below](#how-do-i-run-the-installation) about our installation guides.

 ## Introductory